 The organizational chart provides a representation of the current organizational structure.

-The human resources currently employed in the Central Bank are 81, 2 of them are fixed-term.
-Additionally, there are 14 resources 1 of them are fixed-term, formally employed in CBSM but assigned to the FIA Financial Intelligence Agency.
+The human resources currently employed in the Central Bank are 79, 2 of them are fixed-term.
+Additionally there are 17 resources, 4 of them are fixed-term, formally employed in CBSM but assigned to the FIA Financial Intelligence Agency.
 The Delegated Decree no. 146 of 28 November 2008, in fact, requires that the staff of the FIA be hired according to the applicable procedures of the contracts in force at the Central Bank.

 Even though the State is the majority shareholder of the Central Bank, the employment relationship of its staff is not considered as public sector employment.
 Employers are divided into five categories (assistants, employees, middle managers, officers, senior officers) and the employment relationship is governed by specific private contracts.